itinsley/soundclash_client/README.md

 - List rounds ✅
 - I think user should be able to accept a clash with an account linked to a different email address  ✅
 - Playlist player!
+- Favicon
+- get rid of the ugly spinner

 ## Tech Debt
 - Review file locations - lib/component